Sunday 1 September 2013

 Saturday dawned fine but with a deceptively chilly northwest wind.
 A rendezvous with Badger was tentatively arranged for around eight thirty at Otmoor.
 I got there early.
 I always do this.
 I do not know why but I always do.
 I blame my parents who I recall always made sure we arrived early as a family wherever we went.
 We were always in a hurry for no apparent reason but I digress.

 Having arrived early and in nothing more substantial than shorts and a tee shirt the chill wind took me by surprise and I was not going to hang about so walked briskly up the main track to the bridleway.
 I met Pete and Steve looking at four juvenile Little Egrets messing around in a muddy scrape and there was a very distant Whinchat sat on a wooden post far out in the field.
 We walked on to the Wetlands Hide and then looked at the fence posts beyond, that were bordering a field I later learnt is called July's Meadow.
 There seemed to be a lot of birds sat on the fence wires and posts but what were they?
-Quite distant and I had only my bins and camera but Pete and Steve scoped them and lo' they were Whinchats.
+They were quite distant and I had only my bins and camera but Pete and Steve scoped them and lo' they were Whinchats.
 Nine in all, keeping very much as a group, different individuals dropping down into the grass from the fence and then back up again.
 This was a very good number for Otmoor.
 We went down the track to get closer to them and one allowed quite close approach so I managed to get some images of it.

-Disappointed I headed back to the others but they had by now moved on to Long Meadow at the other end of the reserve, so I made the long and tedious mile long walk back along the bridleway to join them.
+Disappointed I headed back to the others but they had by now moved on to Long Meadow at the other end of the reserve, so I made the tedious mile long walk back along the bridleway to join them.
 A small flock of six Yellow Wagtails flew over looking for the cattle as I progressed.
 I stopped to admire a female Southern Hawker hanging from some bramble leaves in the sun whilst Common and Ruddy Darters milled around at low level along the bridleway.

 The small Ash tree by the bridleway was still being stripped of bark by the Hornets.
 This has been going on for quite some time now and I fear for the tree but in a few more weeks the Hornets will succumb to the colder autumnal weather, but for now, with portly brown and yellow banded bodies and shimmering wings, they doodled across the path and into the tree for more bark stripping.

 I crossed the style and took the path into Long Meadow.
 I could see the others ahead of me but almost immediately stopped to look at the profusion of birdlife in the hedgerow and scattered bushes on the opposite side of the meadow.
 They were alive with birds in the form of a loose flock of tits and warblers.
 Such flocks seem to have an energy all to themselves with individual birds zipping in and out of the foliage at incredible speeds, moving through the hedgerows, leapfrogging their fellow birds as they progress.
-This year seems to have been a good one for Lesser Whitethroats and I counted up to seven, their shining white throats gleaming, almost translucent and really in the sunshine.
+This year seems to have been a good one for Lesser Whitethroats and I counted up to seven, their shining white throats gleaming, becoming almost translucent in the sunshine.
 Three chased each other around a dead hawthorn with insistent quiet tac, tac calls before fleeing off into the depths of the hedgerow.
 There were other species with them too.
 A female Common Redstart flew fast and low from one bush to another and Common Whitethroats, Blackcaps and Willow Warblers joined in the loosely allied, frenzied feeding flock.
-The air was alive with the insistent hoooeeet anxiety calls of the Willow Warblers.
-A Common ChiffChaff burst into song briefly.
+The air was alive with the insistent hoooeeet anxiety calls of the Willow Warblers and a Common ChiffChaff burst into song briefly.

 I was just about to walk further into the field and join my colleagues when I saw that they were coming back.
 Unusual?
 We normally walk to the far end of Long Meadow as that is the best place for redstarts.
 Something was up.
 Mobiles were being held to ears and pagers consulted.
 Oz arrived and informed me.